 AI, progress & app workflow

-A practical note on Why private photos needs human judgment in the loop for a progress-photo check where lighting and expression may be changing the story, written with realistic expectations and a specific next step.
+A practical note on Human judgment: private photos for a progress-photo check where lighting and expression may be changing the story, written with realistic expectations and a specific next step.

 Direct answer